robinhoodcoin/RobinhoodCoin/README.md

 # Robinhood Token
-Steal from the rich!
-Get taxed!

 It's how money should be ;)

-## TODO
-* Add a tax on all transactions which goes to the richest wallet
+* Do proof of work to steal coins from the address with the highest balance!
+* All transactions are taxed by the wallets with the highest balance!